cktang88/fiber-go-app/README.md

 `go get _` to force upgrade dependency

+`go mod -v all` to update all deps

 `go mod tidy` to prune deps in `go.mod`

 `go mod vendor` copy installed deps to `/vendor`